dfe-analytical-services/OBSM-industry/README.md

 Further Education Outcomes Industry Dashboard
   <br>
 </h1>
+The dashboard providers users with the ability to explore industry data for Further Education learners with a sustained employment destination in the 2020/21 academic year.

+The dashboard includes two main tabs:

+- Subject by industry: Contains data on the industry of employment learners move into after completing their learning aim.

+- Industry by subject:

 This template repository is for making accessible apps for published statistics in DfE.
 It includes a basic accessible shiny app with DfE styling, as well as templates for additional best practice documents like this README script, pull request templates and codes of conduct for contributing.